-The person’s life now has important healthcare needs and significant costs are associated with those needs that will last throughout their lifetime.
+The person’s life now has important healthcare needs and significant costs are associated with those needs.
 How can you, the person’s caring and passionate attorney prove this, or show this to others, and why would you need to do so?

 A Life Care Plan is helpful in many ways, here are three,

-- to facilitate decision making relating to the individual’s health care, long-term care, and special needs; and those costs related;
+- to facilitate decision making relating to the individual’s health care, long-term care, and special needs; and perceive the related costs;

-- to identify and obtain good care in the individual’s community, whether at home, an assisted living facility, or, if necessary, a nursing home; and those costs related;
+- to identify and obtain good care in the individual’s community, whether at home, an assisted living facility, or, if necessary, a nursing home; and perceive the related costs;

 - to help move the litigation process forward, and ultimately to settle or win a case justifiably at the highest level possible using real data!